elixir-ecto/ecto/guides/Getting Started.md

 Friends.Repo.insert person
 ```

 To insert the data into our database, we call `insert` on `Friends.Repo`, which is the module that uses Ecto to talk to our database.
+This function tells Ecto that we want to insert a new `Friends.Person` record into the database corresponding with `Friends.Repo`.
 The `person` struct here represents the data that we want to insert into the database.

 A successful insert will return a tuple, like so: